Electronic filing by taxpayers hits new high: IRS

 The Cold War is over, but no one told the IRS

-contributor Joseph Thorndike who wrote that since the early 1990s, Congress has repealed several laws that were once intended to thwart global communism.
+An interesting article from Forbes contributor Joseph Thorndike who wrote that since the early 1990s, Congress has repealed several laws that were once intended to thwart global communism.
 But two provisions in the tax law have been forgotten about by lawmakers.

 Internal Revenue Code Section 170(k) specifically disallows "deductions for contributions to or for the use of communist controlled organizations."

 "The code itself does not explain how to identify those organizations, instead relying on a cross-reference to the Internal Security Act of 1950.
-But the relevant section of that law has long since been repealed, leaving the tax provision in a sort of legal limbo," Thorndike wrote.
+But the relevant section of that law has long since been repealed, leaving the tax provision in a sort of legal limbo", Thorndike wrote.
 "Yet the provision lives on, both within the code an in various IRS publications designed to explain the code's notoriously confusing statutory language."